mindkin/hourfleet/docs/carkit.md

 ### Pricing

-The purchase price of an Hourfleet carkit includes the carkit itself, the provisioning work, and delivery of the carkit to any address accessible by [FedEx](https://fedex.com).
+The purchase price of an Hourfleet carkit includes the carkit itself, and the provisioning work.

 Contact [Hourfleet Sales](mailto:sales@hourfleet.com) for pricing and availability.